edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/refrigerator-predictive-maintenance-arduino-nano-33.md

 ---
-description: A machine learning model to detect a fault in a refrigerator immediately.
+description: A machine learning model to detect a fault in a refrigerator by monitoring temperature and humidity.
 ---

 # Refrigerator Predictive Maintenance